arielyrd/allergify/README.md

 * Send images to the cloud for predictions: after preparing the image, users can click the process button to send it and detect allergens.

+* Dependencies used (Android Studio):
+* Camera x for implementation decting image
+* Hilt and ksp for dependency Injection
+* Retrofit for api implementation
+* Room database for local storage
+* Google Material 3 Theme for the layout
+* Navigation Fragment for navigating layout

 # Machine Learning
 Here is the link: